rhevorn/shape/docs/ARCHITECTURE.md

 input.
 JSON syntax/decoding failures are returned as ordinary errors, while schema failures remain `*ValidationError`.

+Reader helpers decode directly from the stream rather than buffering the full input. `ParseJSONReaderLimit` and its context variant use an explicit maximum byte count and return `ErrJSONTooLarge` when exceeded.
+The `net/http` adapter applies a 1 MiB limit by default.

+There is no implicit global depth or issue budget.
+JSON receives the standard decoder's nesting protection, streams and HTTP bodies can be byte-limited, collections can declare `Max`, and recursive callers can propagate deadlines through `ParseContext`.
+This keeps limits explicit and avoids request-specific mutable counters inside reusable schemas.

 ## Collections

 `Slice` and `Map` consume the natural untrusted representations `[]any` and